Let us help YOU get to the inbox like we've helped these others!

-If you are asking “What is SPF?” or “What is DKIM?” or “What is DMARC”, well, you are far from alone.
-There is a lot of confusion around email authentication, such as SPF, DKIM, and DMARC.
-Here is a plain English, simple explanation of what email authentication is, and what it does.
+If you are asking “What is SPF?” or “What is DKIM?” or “What is DMARC”, or generally “What is email authentication” and “Why do I need it”, well, you are far from alone.
+There is a lot of confusion around email authentication, so here is a plain English, simple explanation of what each email authentication is, and what it does.

 The bottom line is that SPF, DKIM, and DMARC all live in a tiny text file where your domain is hosted.
 They do not live in your email program, or at the inbox providers.
 (DKIM actually does have a second piece that does live in your email, but don’t worry about that for now.)